-1985 Pontiac Fiero SE 2.8 from North America
+1985 Pontiac Fiero GT 2.8 from North America

 Would you buy another car from this manufacturer?
 Yes